 - Sequential Boss: Gideon has a second form—he just uses a different, cooler sword and wears Cool Shades.

 - Serial Escalation: The entire film.
 Parodied when an exasperated Scott blows up on Ramona and tells that when he dated Kim, he had to fight 96 guys and an 80-foot tall purple robot and "I kicked him so hard, he saw the curvature of the Earth!"
 Turns out, he wasn't being sarcastic.

 - Sheathe Your Sword: Nega-Scott, though it happens off-screen.
-It's foreshadowed that Scott should have no chance against him, but according to Scott, this trope happened, they talked, and made plans to go out for breakfast in a few days.
+It's foreshadowed that Scott should have no chance against him, but according to Scott, this trope happened, they talked, and made plans to go out for brunch in a few days.

 - She's Got Legs: Ramona and Envy.

 - Shout-Out to Shakespeare: The creature summoned by Sex Bob-Omb against the Katayanagis was officially named the "Green-Eyed Monster," after the Shakespearean phrase to describe jealousy.
 Also notice that Scott's eyes are glowing green in this scene.

 - Single Woman Seeks Good Man: The reason Ramona fell for Scott, at least on the surface.
 May be a case of an Informed Attribute, since Scott may be polite, but he's pretty short on good characteristics.
 She only calls him, "The nicest guy she's ever dated," but that's not saying much.
 See Classical Antihero.